August 31, 2004

 Don't skimp on the basil leaves.
 Remember that they wilt in the pan, so that large handful in your hand won't be so much when it's done.

-Here's a picture of the chicken version - Chicken stir-fried with basil (Kai Pad Bai Kaprao)
+Here's a picture of the pork version - Pork stir-fried with basil (Moo Pad Bai Kaprao)

 There is hardly anything in this recipe that can be called an "exotic" ingredient, so give it a try today.
 Don't wait for the weekend.
 This dish only needs about 10 minutes.